sadiklaliwala/Employee-Managment-System/README.md

+This is Project Made for Practise the React
+React is used as Frontend and backend both for storing Data browser localstorage is used in this project reacts usestates , usecontext ,useEffect is mostly used javascript localstorage is used

+Funtonality ;
+  1) Login of Employee And Admin is dynaminc
+  2) all the Data is comming dynamically

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.